 Although osteoporosis is most common in women who have gone through menopause, many conditions, treatments, and diseases may result in osteoporosis as one of the side effects.
 This is called Secondary Osteoporosis.

 Yes, there are things you can do to help prevent osteoporosis.
 To maintain the right amount bone mass it is important that you understand the effects of other conditions and are aware of what you can do to reduce the risk of osteoporosis.

 The following are behaviors and conditions that can contribute to bone loss:

 Smoking - Research shows that smokers tend to go into earlier menopause.
+Women who smoke produce less estrogen, than those that do not.
 Older smokers have 20 to 30 percent less bone mass than nonsmokers.
 There may also be direct toxic effects of smoking on the bone.

-Women with an early surgical menopause (removal of both ovaries) who are not on estrogen therapy - Losing estrogen earlier than normally expected increases your bone loss at a younger age.
+Having an early surgical menopause (removal of both ovaries) without estrogen therapy - Losing estrogen earlier than normally expected increases your bone loss at a younger age.

 Diseases of the small intestine, liver, and pancreas - These conditions may prevent the body from absorbing adequate amounts of calcium and vitamin D from the intestine.

-Surgical removal of part of the stomach or small intestine - This affects absorption as above.
+Surgical removal of part of the stomach or small intestine - This affects calcium absorption.